jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 > "In other words successful communication depends on how well we listen rather than how well we push our opinions on the person seated before us.
 People have therefore conceptualized communication techniques using terms like the “empty vessel” to try to understand each other better.
 For example, unlike other signs whose meanings are narrowly determined, symbols like the cross of the red desk in the Japanese flag allow our imaginations to roam free of any boundaries; they are like enormous empty vessels that can hold every possible meaning." - Kenya Hara, White

 Visualizing our minds as empty vessels is a powerful way to make us better listeners and thus communicators.

-## White in Companies
-White can be applied to companies too.

-As companies grow larger, their empty sheets of paper get filled with unnecessary rules, dozens of products, antiquated systems, and this kills the imagination of everyone in them.

 ## White